 In 1866 the Dean and Chapter of Norwich Cathedral, the then owners of the 184 acres corresponding to the present Heath, entered into negotiations with the city Corporation to convey that land to the city to be held on behalf of the citizens of Norwich ‘for the advantage of lawful recreation’.
 The transfer was officially recorded in the Mousehold Heath Confirmation Act of 1884, and in the same year an independent governing body for the Heath, the Mousehold Heath Conservators, was formed.
 Subsequently a new road was opened across the Heath, together with a playing field, a bandstand and a tea pavilion.

-Back then the topography of Mousehold had already been changed by the indiscriminate quarrying of sand, gravel and clay in the early nineteenth century, but the landscape of the heath and the surrounding area was very different to that of today.
-Beyond the heath were open fields with the occasional farm buildings here and there.
+Back then the topography of Mousehold had already been changed by the indiscriminate quarrying of sand, gravel and clay in the early nineteenth century, but the general landscape of the heath and the surrounding area remained very different to that of today.
+Beyond the heath were open fields with the occasional dwellings and farm buildings here and there.
 The heath itself was mostly classic heathland which had been kept low by the constant grazing of animals and by the locals collecting feed and bedding for their livestock and fuel for heating.
 After those activities ceased the heath was gradually overtaken by the woodland and scrub which covers most of it today, while beyond it the open fields were reclaimed for the developments of housing, light industry and retail parks which have encroached right to its very boundaries.